darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 ===============================================================
 ```

-I tried using Firefox to visit http://ua.thm/assets/images, but I was denied access.
+I tried using Firefox to visit http:// ua.thm/assets/images, but I was denied access.
 We will now focus our efforts on index.php.

 ## Directory search (/assets) explained
 As expected, you can skip this section if you understand the purpose of Gobuster.
-For anyone who is still learning about Gobuster, this scan follows the same logic as the previous one; however, we are scanning **http://ua.thm/assets** rather than **http://ua.thm**.
+For anyone who is still learning about Gobuster, this scan follows the same logic as the previous one; however, we are scanning **http:// ua.thm/assets** rather than **http:// ua.thm**.
 As usual, we ignored the status codes greater than 400.

 ## index.php and remote command execution
-Use Firefox to navigate to **http://ua.thm/assets/index.php**.
+Use Firefox to navigate to **http:// ua.thm/assets/index.php**.
 I had two reasons for this: I couldn't think of any other attack paths, and I have often seen CTFs where php files are used to gain access.

 Admittedly, this section of the writeup is mostly a lucky guess; I was genuinely shocked when it worked!
-In my Firefox address bar, I typed **http://ua.thm/assets/index.php?cmd=whoami**.
+In my Firefox address bar, I typed **http:// ua.thm/assets/index.php?cmd=whoami**.
 This attempt was inspired by the "Glitch" TryHackMe room, which is among the most difficult rooms to still have an "Easy" rating.

 The result was some encoded text: **d3d3LWRhdGEK**.
 I took this as a good sign since no error message appeared.